- Home

 - Matthew Gibbons is a Senior Data & Tech Writer at WebFX, where he strives to help businesses understand niche and complex marketing topics related to SEO, martech, and more.
 With a B.A. in Professional and Public Writing from Auburn University, he’s written over 1,000 marketing guides and video scripts since joining the company in 2020.
 In addition to the WebFX blog, you can find his work on SEO.com, Nutshell, TeamAI, and the WebFX YouTube channel.
 When he’s not pumping out fresh blog posts and articles, he’s usually fueling his Tolkien obsession or working on his latest creative project.

-LinkedIn marketing benchmarks for 2026
+LinkedIn ad performance benchmarks for 2026

 Seeing the benchmarks for key metrics helps you judge where your own metrics should be.
 For example, if your CTR is way below the industry standard, that tells you it’s not as high as it should be.
 That’s why we’re going to cover several LinkedIn benchmarks on this page, including: